apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `o_auth_token` Specifies access token for OAuth authentication method.

+#### Additional parameters
+- `role`: specifies Snowflake role.
+If not specified then the user's default will be used.

+- `warehouse`: specifies Snowflake warehouse name.
+If not specified then the user's default will be used.

 ### Writing to Snowflake
 One of the functions of SnowflakeIO is writing to Snowflake tables.
 This transformation enables you to finish the Beam pipeline with an output operation that sends the user's [PCollection](https://beam.apache.org/releases/pydoc/2.20.0/apache_beam.pvalue.html#apache_beam.pvalue.PCollection) to your Snowflake database.
 #### General usage